pakamienny/symbolicregression/README.md

 ## License

 The majority of this repository is released under the Apache 2.0 license as found in the LICENSE file.

+## TODOS

+- try CLIP-style losses
+- try RLFH-style loss
+- improve synthetic generator with conditional distributions (either from beginning of the tree or leaves)
+- new architectures. move to xltransformer maybe